 - the current treasury position

 - treasury indicators which limit the treasury risk and activities on the Authority

 - prospects for interest rates

 - the borrowing strategy

 - policy on borrowing in advance of need

 - debt rescheduling

 - the investment strategy

-- creditworthiness policy
+- creditworthiness policy; and

-- policy on use of external service providers
+- the policy on use of external service providers

-These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, CLG MRP Guidance, the CIPFA Treasury Management Code and CLG Investment Guidance.
+These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, MHCLG MRP Guidance, the CIPFA Treasury Management Code and MHCLG Investment Guidance.

-1.5 Training
+1.4 Training

 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny.
-Training has been undertaken by members, delivered by our Treasury Advisors Link Asset Services, on 4 July 2017 as part of the Members Training Day and further training will be arranged as required.
+Training can be provided to Members by our Treasury Advisor's, Link Asset Services, in 2020 at the FRA's request.